nlamonaco86/Portfolio/README.md

 ## This is my new and improved Portfolio

-I chose a minimalist, eye-catching mobile-first design that is vivid and concise
+I chose a minimalist, eye-catching mobile-first design that is vivid and concise.

 Portfolio Page:
 https://nlamonaco86.github.io/Portfolio/